eggnogdb/eggnog-mapper/README.md

-This is a tool for bulk and efficient mapping of novel sequences to eggNOG v4.1 orthologous groups (OGs).
-It uses HMMER hmmpgmd to load several precomputed databases in memory and perform parallelized searches.
+This is a tool for bulk and efficient annotation of protein sequenes using eggNOG v4.1 orthologous groups (OGs).
+It uses precomputed HMM models and HMMER-hmmpgmd to keep databases in memory and perform parallelized searches.

+Functional mappings from EggNOG v4.1 include: GO terms, KEGG pathways, SMART/PFAM domains, COG functional categories and a consensus functional description.

-Three databases are currently available:
+Three taxonomy-restricted databases are currently available:
 - euk (Eukaryotes)
 - bact (Bacteria)
 - arch (Archea)